SarahNadeau/sarah-portfolio/README.md

 # sarah-portfolio
 An example of my recent coding work.

 Hello!
 This directory is intended to give you a snapshot of some of my current projects through code and visualization.
+I have included my resume to give you a broader picture of who I am and what I've been up to.

 alaska_dn_gene_visualization is a working visual of results from a functional denitrification gene study performed on metagenomic samples from alaskan forest soils.